IyaadDev/Schooltool/README.md

 # School Tool
-School Tool is an application designed for students in class.
-They can access their timetable, School Resources and more (Custom features per class)
+Welcome to the School Tool GitHub Repository, here are source files for the website, unfortunately, School Tool is not open for editing, simply for viewing and analytics.

 ## Handy features
 - Designed in Dark Mode.